 FAQs

-If you still have gnawing questions about rodents, read below to get answers to the most common concerns about rats.
+If you still have gnawing questions about rodents, read below to get answers to some of the most common concerns about rats.

-Since rats and mice are not particularly hygienic creatures, there are many signs that you have an infestation:
+Since rats and mice are not particularly hygienic creatures, there are many signs that indicate an infestation:

 - Droppings and urine are present.
 This is the most telltale sign.
 Mice and rats aren’t the cleanest of houseguests.
-Rat droppings and urine stains are sure signs that rodents have taken up residence in your home.
-The more droppings you see, the more mice or rats you have living in your home.
+Rat droppings and urine stains are sure signs that rodents have taken up residence in a home.
+The more droppings you see, the more mice or rats there are to be living in the home.

 - You see gnawed holes on things like baseboards, wood trim, cabinet doors, and packaged foods.
 Rats and mice will chew through all kinds of materials to get to food.
 If you find gnawed holes in areas throughout your home, you likely have a rodent problem.